chavinci-chain/docs-chavinci/docs/developer/node.md

 ## Getting started

 Chavinci software runs on all operating systems: Linux, macOS and Windows.
-You can get latest binaries from [GitHub](github.com/ChavinciChain/ChavinciChain/releases/latest) or build it on your own using code from [master](https://github.com/ChavinciChain/ChavinciChain/tree/master) branch.
+You can get latest binaries from <a href="https://github.com/chavinci-chain/chavinci-releases/releases" target="_blank" style="color: #526cfe; ">GitHub</a>  or build it on your own using code from [master](https://github.com/ChavinciChain/ChavinciChain/tree/master) branch.

 Once you downloaded (or compiled) binaries at your machine, you will have this two binaries: